RiverSongFox/GostPlugin/README.md

 # GostPlugin
 Enables KeePass 2.x to encrypt databases using the GOST 28147-89 algorithm.

-> The plugin has not been widely tesetd yet, so we strictly recommend you create backup of your KeePass database before using the plugin for the first time.
+> The plugin has not been widely tested yet, so we strictly recommend you create backup of your KeePass database before using the plugin for the first time.

 ## Features